kristenphan/StringAlgorithms_BuildATrieForExactMatching/README.md

-# SuffixTree: Build A Trie For Exact Matching
+# Suffix Tree: Build A Trie from a Collection of Patterns for Exact Matching

 __Repository Description:__
 <br/>